rookie-webDeveloper/nodejs-fileshare/README.md

 # nodejs-fileshare
-Transfer Files from PC to another device using browser over LAN
+Transfer Files from PC to another device using browser over LAN.

 ## Requirements
 1. NodeJS must be installed.
-If not installed download from [NodeJS website](https://nodejs.org/dist/v16.15.0/node-v16.15.0-x64.msi)
+If not installed download from [NodeJS website](https://nodejs.org/dist/v16.15.0/node-v16.15.0-x64.msi).
 3. Internet connection for installing dependences for first time.

 ## Steps to install